 San Tan Charter School recognizes the importance of academic excellence while staying true to our belief of developing the entire student through youth programs, sports and the thrill of competition.
-We have an excelling athletic program and are building a top-notch art and theater program.
+We have an excelling athletics program and are in the process of developing topnotch career and technical education programs.

 At San Tan Charter School, academic excellence is more than just achieving good grades.
-It is about maximizing a student's intellectual development through a strong course of study, and vast opportunities to participate in Honors and other enrichment programs.
-It is about instilling selfconfidence, encouraging hard work and providing opportunities for leadership by offering challenging electives and stimulating clubs.
-At San Tan Charter School, academic excellence is our trademark.
-We believe that an intimate, small-school environment best allows you to develop as an individual student and preparing you for great success during your college years.
+It is about maximizing a student's intellectual development through a strong course of study, and vast opportunities to participate in enrichment programs.
+It is about instilling self-confidence, encouraging hard work and providing opportunities for leadership.
+At San Tan Charter School, we believe that an intimate, small-school environment best allows many students to develop as an individual student and prepares you for great success for the future.

 Beyond the classroom, opportunities abound for you to develop your talents and step outside your comfort zone.
 We are building a long-standing tradition to prepare well-rounded students in mind, body and soul.
-From athletics, to community service, to fine arts programs and clubs, San Tan provides a safe, supportive environment to develop your passions and leadership skills.
+From athletics, to community service, to fine arts programs and activities, San Tan provides a safe, supportive environment to develop your passions and leadership skills.

-San Tan's focus on preparing students for the next level is reflected not only in our teaching styles and methods, but also in our One to One technology policy, which mirrors the computer use found at most colleges.
+San Tan's focus on preparing students for the next level is reflected not only in our teaching styles and methods, but also in our One to One technology policy, which mirrors the computer use found at most colleges and universities.

 Step out of your comfort zone and try new things!
 Play football and act in a play?
 Sure!
-Tinker with robotics and sing in the choir?
+Tinker with building projects for competition and sing in the choir?
 Why not!